brp-labs/rest-api/README.md

 <br/>
 <h3>Database Configuration</h3>
 The database configuration is shown in the <b>Database Class</b> file.
+The file <code>schema.sql</code> contains the sequence of SQL code used to create the database and the table, including its columns and specifications.

 <br/>
 <h3>License</h3>